 In 2010, Chinese Australian artist Royce Ng saw Abdi perform in Melbourne and became involved in putting him back in touch with Daacad in Kenya, and re-recording the songs of the Somali Peace Band.
 The project, presented by Gertrude Contemporary and Melbourne Festival, includes Ng’s immersive three-channel video installation and an open social space with events programmed by members of Melbourne’s Somali community.

 BITTER AND SWEET: SOMALI LANGUAGE AND POETRY: Thursday 24 October 2013, 6 – 8pm, free event, bookings not necessary.

-Gertrude Contemporary is delighted to announce an evening of Somali language and poetry readings presented by artist and Director of Burji Arts Nadia Faragaab.
+Gertrude Contemporary was delighted to announce an evening of Somali language and poetry readings presented by artist and Director of Burji Arts Nadia Faragaab.

-Nadia Faragaab is currently developing the Somali English Dictionary application through the Burji Arts Somali Language Preservation Project.
+Nadia Faragaab was currently developing the Somali English Dictionary application through the Burji Arts Somali Language Preservation Project.
 This major linguistic project involves the collection of Somali words from all dialects.
 This initiative has recently been awarded the Vice Chancellors Award from the University of Melbourne.
-In her discussion Nadia will reflect on cultural archiving and the shifting nature of contemporary Somali language in the context of changing communities.
-Poems will be read during the evening by Australian Somali poets Said Farah AKA Shirwa and Munira Jate.
+In her discussion Nadia reflected on cultural archiving and the shifting nature of contemporary Somali language in the context of changing communities.
+Poems were read during the evening by Australian Somali poets Said Farah AKA Shirwa and Munira Jate.